 A Prep timetable will be issued in September each year which staff will typically follow.
 At Key Stage 4, staff will aim to set 45 minutes of prep per timetabled subject, per day.
 Next-day prep is acceptable and sometimes necessary.
-Persistent failure and/or the regular production of work not compatible with a student's ability is likely to result in a sanction.
+Failure to complete prep and/or the regular production of work not compatible with a student's ability is likely to result in a sanction.